aratar79/ExcelDivideAndRule/README.md

 # ExcelDivideAndRule
-Script to cut excel files too big
+Script to split Excel files that are too large

 Show help.